-Mary FHello my name is Mary.
+Who are you and how long have you been with Universal Cycles? - I like working on all types of bikes and have a real personal passion for vintage bikes.
 I grew up in the "Dirty South" and have been riding bikes since before I can remember.
 My dad always told me that whatever type of transportation I choose, it's crucial to know how it works and how to fix it.
-Since then I have moved all over the country and worked in a handful of different shops over the past 11 years.
-I love working on all types of bikes and have a real personal passion for vintage bikes.
-I recently moved to Portland with my husband and son and we are loving it.
-I am really excited to be part of this great cycling community!
+Since then I have moved all over the country and worked in a handful of different shops over the past 15 years.

 I have a few bikes in my stable right now including a cross bike, a Kona Coiler delux and a Kona stuff, my next bike will probably be a Commencal Supreme 6.